ReactMD/react-md-meetup-0/README.md

-# React MD Meetup 0
+# React MD Meetup

-This is the presentation for the zero-th (dry run) of the React MD meetup hosted by Visionist.
+This is the presentation for the first React MD meetup hosted by Visionist.

 ## Goals